 Artist Statement:

-My sculptural work dissects the movement of light and heat into active choreographies, often through site-specific installations that activate presentation spaces.
+My sculptural work dissects the movement of light and heat, often through site-specific installations that activate presentation spaces.
 I use common industrial materials and repurposed tools to create stages that amplify simple physical actions.
 I leverage physical computing and digital fabrication to create works that explore the conversion of energy throughout our existence.

-In my video work, I use computer simulations to provide a window into possibility.
-A simulated existence allows for a systematic level of control of an elementary unit.
-The fabrication of a simulation provides new origins from which to experiment from.
+In my digital work, I use computer simulations to provide a window into possibility.
+A simulated existence allows for a systematic level of control of an elementary unit, and the fabrication of a simulation provides new origins from which to experiment from.